pont-us/anisoms/README.md

 ## Introduction

 AGICO kappabridges write AMS (anisotropy of magnetic susceptibility) data in two formats: ASC and RAN.
 The first is an ASCII file formatted for easy perusal; the second is a compact binary format.
-Neither format is entirely straightforward to read for further processing.
-`anisoms` provides a Python library with functions to read and plot data from RAN and ASC files into Python dictionaries.
-As well as the main library `ams_lib`, the `anisoms` package also contains a few short command-line scripts.
-These scripts demonstrate the usage of the `ams_lib` functions, as well as being potentially useful in their own right.
+Neither format is entirely straightforward to read for further processing. anisoms provides a Python library with functions to read and plot data from RAN and ASC files into Python dictionaries.
+As well as the main library `anisoms`, the package also contains a few short command-line scripts.
+These scripts demonstrate the usage of the anisoms API, as well as being potentially useful in their own right.

 ## AMS file formats